kdeldycke/kevin-deldycke-blog/content/posts/how-to-add-a-corner-banners-to-a-k2-wordpress-theme-style.md

     :::css
       bottom: 0;

-That's all !
+That's all!
 My solution is not supposed to work (and was not tested) with Internet Explorer as the latter is known to have [terrible PNG transparency support](http://en.wikipedia.org/wiki/Portable_Network_Graphics#Web_browser_support_for_PNG).
 You can still apply fixes on my code using